Evert-R/milestone-three/README.md

 - All elements are on a single row
 - Container width is maximized
 - Mobile menu is used
+- User list scrolls horizontally

 #### Screen sizes: 600 - 996 px
 - Two form elements per row (except for long urls)
+- Mobile menu is used
+- User list scrolls horizontally

 #### Screen sizes: 996 - px
 - Desktop menu is used
+- User list scrolls vertically

 ### Issues encountered while testing
 - A wrong embed code wasn't detected
   - Implemented a test wich redirects back to the form, providing an error message
+- When using a wrong ObjectId in a redirect I got error 500 (internal server error)
+  - Implemented a catch that redirects to the error page

 ## Deployment
 This project was deployed on heroku from the ```master branch```